The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 In addition, they will pay NIC of Class 2 at £3.05 per week and Class 4 at 0%, 9% and 2% of profits depending on the level of profits generated.
 See the Class 2 national insurance contributions and Class 4 national insurance contributions guidance notes.

-A company will pay corporation tax at a rate of 19% and NIC at a rate of 13.8% of remuneration paid to employees above a weekly salary of £169.
-See the Computation of corporation tax and Overview of NIC
+A company will pay corporation tax at a rate of 19% prior to 1 April 2023 and between 19% and 25% (depending on the level of profits) from 1 April 2023 as well as NIC at a rate of 13.8% of remuneration paid to employees above a weekly salary of £170.
+See the Computation of corporation tax and Overview of NIC Classes, rates and thresholds guidance notes.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.